 5.)
 “Flow/Spin Jams” are a perfect place for practice, flowing, jamming and sharing.
 They are not a class (unless they say so), though you may learn some really cool things here and there from others.
 Do let teachers get in their own zone/flow/groove.
 It might be the one chance they get to cut loose and work on new stuff.
 And you can see an example of their work and support them in their classes, as they support you in teaching you new cool stuff.

 6.)
 You’ll drop the hoop, and that’s ok.
 It’s the sound of trying and learning something new!
 This is an infamous Hip The Hoopla motto and practice: Have a “Happy Hoop Glee Word” that you can yell out, instead of a swear word.

 + It’s way more positive on your own psyche, + it double’s as a word to encourage others around you, and + it’s much safer around small children…who seem to be magnetized, hypnotized and attracted to happy hoops and hoopers!

 Hip The Hoopla Supports the following fellow Colorado Companies for LED Hoops and flow props.

-Colorado Hula Hoops- Tell Matt that Ché sent you and receive a little incentive/special on your order!
-Very economical to get a gorgeous professionally made hoop–poly pro, HDPE, and even colored poly pro, too!
+Colorado Hula Hoops – Use the discount code “HipTheHoopla” and receive 10% off on your order!
+Very economical to get a gorgeous professionally made hoop–LED, poly pro, HDPE, and even colored poly pro, too!
 Colorado Hula Hoops are known for their very affordable pro LED hoops.

 Hip The Hoopla-humorous hula hoop dance fitness classes with Laughter Yoga, www.HipThe Hoopla.com, Che@HipTheHoopla.com, 303-980-6295.
 Call or e-mail now for your custom Hip The Hoopla professional hoop-many styles, sizes, materials and tapes to choose from.
 It’s hard to stop at one!